-Information is the key ingredient for successful economic development and business growth.
-This is predicated on the fact that knowledge is seen as a highly valued commodity in contemporary economies.
-Knowledge can easily be turned into valuable services and products if it is accessed by the correct people.
+Knowledge is seen as a highly valued commodity in contemporary economies.
+It can easily be turned into valuable services and products if it is accessed by the correct people.
 This is to say that value creation can occur very easily if good, correct information is given to those who have the ability and means to turn that information into tangible commodities that have a market.

 In addition to this, information can give a commercial entity a competitive edge in a vast variety of circumstances.
 In negotiations, for example, information is of fundamental importance in deciding appropriate strategy – as has been proven by game theory in economics: if, for example, you have more information than your opponent, you have an edge which you can leverage to your advantage.
 In negotiating processes which result in company mergers, etc., this advantage could result in substantial monetary gains.
 To put this another way, information technology can, and is, used for very much more than educational toys.

 In time sensitive situations, the speed at which information can be relayed and processed is of vital importance.
 The stock market is an arena where the timely communication of information could earn stockholders a fortune, and, conversely, an untimely delay could bankrupt those who could not react in time.